mqhaji/VTHacks/README.md

 >```
 > pip install -r requirements.txt
 >```
-> Run the app.py file, this will open a server with a clickable http link.
+> Run the app.py file, this will open a locally hosted server that'll automatically open the webpage.
 Once the webpage is open, copy and paste your API key into the top left text box <br>
 > **How to use:** Simply copy and paste your job listing into the bottom left text box, and wait patiently for Spectrabot to provide you with a response.

 >[!IMPORTANT]